 Rising Economic Fortunes

-Watford's planners and business owners have been careful to invest in forward-looking growth industries and high value sectors such as finance.
+Watford's planners and business owners have been careful to invest in forward-looking growth industries and high-value sectors such as finance.
 A full 31% of all local employees are said to work in banking, finance and insurance, and the town is seeing steady growth in sectors such as advanced manufacturing and engineering, IT, life sciences, pharmaceuticals and healthcare.

 The retail sector is also faring well.
 The town's most notable shopping area is the Intu Watford Shopping Centre, which recently underwent a £200m redevelopment.
 The revived centre has attracted a host of prestigious retail brands including, amongst others, John Lewis, Marks & Spencer, Disney and Apple.
 At over 130,000 square metres, it stands as one of the largest and newest shopping centres in the country.

 Another important feature of the local economy is the success of the creative industries, which include a number of very successful film studios.
 Just two and a half miles from the town centre stand the Warner Bros.
-Studios at Leavesden, which have been used to make numerous well known feature films including Goldeneye, The Phantom Menace, Sherlock Homes and all of the Harry Potter films.
+Studios at Leavesden, which have been used to make numerous well-known feature films including Goldeneye, The Phantom Menace, Sherlock Holmes and all of the Harry Potter films.
 Parts of the studio site are also open to tourists, many of whom visit to take part in the 'Making of Harry Potter' studio tour.

 Given the strength and diversity of its economy, it's little surprise that Watford supports a busy community of more than 3,500 businesses.
 What's more, the town also boasts a healthy start-up success rate, which is well ahead of the UK average.